 The CamelBak Crux hydration system clocked in as the fastest flowing during testing, so we were pleased to see that the Cloud Walker 18 comes equipped with it.
 This high flow rate gives all of CamelBak's hydration packs an outstanding score in this metric and the Cloud Walker is no exception.
-Like the Osprey Skarab, the Cloud Walker includes a 2.5-liter (85 oz) reservoir, which is a capacity large enough for most activities that you're likely to take the pack on.
+Like the Osprey Skarab 18, the Cloud Walker includes a 2.5-liter (85 oz) reservoir, which is a capacity large enough for most daytime adventures, but falls just short of the huge 3.0-liter capacity found on the Gregory Nano 18 H2O.
 The drinking tube is soft, pliable feel, and resists kinking.
 There's nothing more frustrating than trying to get a well-deserved drink while you're huffing and puffing up the trail, only to find that your drinking tube has shifted and kinked.

 CamelBak's Crux valve with an on/off lever is always a favorite for a satisfying flow of water.

 The fast-flowing Crux bite valve also includes a handy on/off lever that prevents accidentally draining your precious water.
 If ease of drinking is your most important feature in a hydration pack, look no further than the CamelBak models.
 Or, of course, you can also substitute your favorite bladder into your ideal pack if you prefer to customize, although it will increase the total price.